 Note: Only users with Admin permissions can create new tags.

 Contact Note Type: For records that do have an updated address, when Virtuous updates the address data, these updates will be tracked as Contact Notes.
 Select the Note Type to be used for these.
 We recommend creating a new custom Note Type to make it easy to query for updated records.
 The body of the note will say "NCOA Update: Moved/new address provided."

 Address Label: When new address information is available, Virtuous will add the new address to a Contact as the Primary Address (the previous primary address will remain on the record, but will no longer be flagged as primary and will have an updated label of "Previous Address").
 All addresses in Virtuous must be identified with a label (i.e., "Home," "Work," "Secret Mountain Lair.").
 Enter a value to be used as the label for all new addresses created as part of the NCOA update.
 We recommend using a label that will make it clear new addresses originated from the NCOA process (i.e., "NCOA Update mm/yyyy").

 After you have selected the values for your NCOA update, click "Request NCOA" to submit your request for processing.

 You will receive an invoice for for your request, and a member of the Virtuous team will contact you once your NCOA update is complete.

 Do I Need to Complete a Processing Acknowledgement Form?

-In order to process your request, a member of the Virtuous Custom Success team may contact you to request that you complete a Processing Acknowledgement Form (PAF) prior to completing your update.
+In order to process your request, a member of the Virtuous Customer Success team may contact you via email to request that you complete a Processing Acknowledgement Form (PAF) with an electronic signature prior to completing your update.
 The USPS requires this form for all organizations wishing to use NCOA data to update records.
-You can download a copy of the form here.